 Proposals can be made by full members or honorary members of the German Botanical Society only.
 No one can propose his/her own PhD thesis.

 The candidates should have received their PhD from a scientific university.
 The candidates may not exceede 30 years of age when finished their PhD.
 Times of military or civil services and parenting times may be excluded.
-The thesis should be younger than two years upon proposal.
+The thesis should be younger than three years upon proposal.

 The award winner is obliged to present his/her thesis in an oral presentation of about 30 minutes after the presentation of the prize.
 The oral presentation will be integrated into the programme of the annual conference of the German Botanical Society (Botanikertagung).
 The manuscript of the oral presentation will be submitted to the editors of Plant Biology.